fuzzah/txtgen-webui-docker/README.md

 # txtgen-webui-docker
-text-generation-webui in Docker for Linux & AMD GPUs<br>

 So I needed to run [text-generation-webui](https://github.com/oobabooga/text-generation-webui) specifically in Docker on Arch Linux host with AMD Radeon RX 6700 XT, but failed to find complete solution on how to do it.<br>
 This repo contains the Dockerfile with my findings.<br>